Polynesian tattoo symbols for peace

 Light and darkness symbol

-Kuhanu is another Hawaiian symbol based on the dichotomy of light and darkness, and it represents creation, light coming out of the darkness, symbolizing their balance as a foundation of life.
+Kuhanu is another Hawaiian symbol based on the dichotomy of light and darkness.
+It represents creation, with light coming out of the darkness, symbolizing their balance as a foundation of life.

-It's visually identical to the bonito tail motif, which is a symbol of prosperity, so we see that the two meanings are always somehow related.
+It's visually identical to the bonito tail motif, which is a symbol of prosperity, reinforcing the connection between peace and prosperity.

 Sun